aak2239/UnitConversionTool/README.md

 # UnitConversionTool

 ## Overview
 UnitConversionTool is a Python-based utility designed to generate unit conversion combinations and conversion formulas.
-It uses a dataset to extract unique units for various metrics like Area, Energy, Mass, and Volume, and creates a comprehensive list of conversion formulas.
+It uses a dataset to extract unique units for various metrics like Area, Energy, Mass, and Volume and creates a comprehensive list of conversion formulas.
+The output file contains an extensive list of unit conversion factors used in the energy efficiency/ decarbonization industry.

 ## Features
 - Extract unique units from a dataset.